hapax/hapax.github.io/assets/alien-maths.md

 #### Cognitive relativism and chauvinism

-While the version of linguistic universalism just outlined is wrong, *cognitive universalism* seems more defensible (and in fairness, is closer to what most universalists believe).
+While the version of linguistic universalism just outlined is wrong, *cognitive universalism* (closer to what most universalists believe) is more defensible.
 Human brains don't magically change when we cross cultural or racial boundaries, and indeed, language and culture can be viewed as *interfaces* between the IO of reality and our relatively invariant cognitive hardware.